DAreRodz/react-lazy-fastdom/README.md

-React Lazy Please - LazyLoad Component
+React Lazy Fastdom - LazyLoad Component
 =========================

-React Lazy Please is a fork of [React Lazy Load](https://github.com/loktar00/react-lazy-load), an easy to use React component which helps you defer loading content in predictable way.
+React Lazy Fastdom is a fork of [React Lazy Load](https://github.com/loktar00/react-lazy-load), an easy to use React component which helps you defer loading content in predictable way.

 This fork uses [fastdom](https://github.com/wilsonpage/fastdom) to get the values of the css properties and avoid possible layout/reflow trashing.